cvet/fonline/README.md

 ## Repository structure

-* *BuildScripts* - scripts for automatical build in command line or any ci/cd system
+* *BuildTools* - scripts for automatical build in command line or any ci/cd system
 * *Resources* - resources for build applications but not related to code
 * *SdkPlaceholder* - all this stuff merged with build output in resulted sdk zip
 * *Source* - fonline engine specific code